-Exira-Ehk Board Approves New Chromebook Purchase
+Exira-EHK Board Approves New Chromebook Purchase

-ELK HORN — Some elementary grades at the Exira-Elk Horn-Kimballton schools will be getting new technology next year, after the Exira-EHK board approved a bid for $81,000 for Chromebooks.
+ELK HORN - Some elementary students at Exira-Elk Horn-Kimballton will be getting new technology next year, after the Exira-EHK board approved a bid for $81,000 for Chromebooks.

-The grades will be second through fifth, and they will get new Chromebooks with a touch screen.
+Second through fifth graders will receive the new Chromebooks with touch screens.

-“We will be using ESSER funds to provide flexibility if we need to go remote next year,” Miller said.
+"We will be using ESSER funds (for the Chromebooks) to provide flexibility if we need to go remote next year,” Miller said.

 Elementary and Secondary School Emergency Relief Fund (ESSER Fund) dollars can help districts address impacts caused by the COVID-19 pandemic.